abcdesktopio/docs/opsdocs/docs/cloudproviders/azure/azure.md

 az login
 ```

-The next steps are running on your web broswer with your own credentials.
+The next steps are running on your web browser with your own credentials.

 ## Set your `subscription` to your azur account